MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/nf-shellhandwriting-itfhandwriting-requesthandwritingforpointer.md

 ## -description

-Requests that the specified pointer and ink stroke be used to provide the handwriting experience.
+Requests that the specified pointer and ink stroke be used for the handwriting experience.

 ## -parameters